Lord Mayor's Community Fund guidelines

 - Be implemented within 12 months of the date on the approval letter, unless otherwise agreed in writing by the responsible Councillor.

-- Be undertaken within the relevant Ward boundary and be of benefit to the local community (a community project can be jointly funded between adjoining Wards for financial and community benefit).
+- Be undertaken within the relevant Ward boundary and be of benefit to the local community (a community project may be considered for funding in another Ward within the Brisbane local government area subject to written approval from that Ward’s Councillor).

 - Not be used for operational funding of the community organisation or the Councillor’s Ward Office.